Vale de Cambra

 Vale de Cambra (/pt/; Cambra) is a city and a municipality in Portugal.
-The population in 2011 was 22,864, in an area of 147.33 km².
+The population in 2011 was 22,864, in an area of 147.33 km2.
 It had 21,440 electors in 2006.
 The city itself has about 4,100 inhabitants and is located in the Vila Chã, Codal e Vila Cova de Perrinho parish.

 The municipality is located in the District of Aveiro, in Norte region and Entre Douro & Vouga subregion.
 It is now one of the municipalities of the Greater Metropolitan Area of Porto.

-The present Mayor is José Alberto Freitas Soares Pinheiro e Silva, elected by the CDS – People's Party.
+The present Mayor is André Agostinho Martins da Silva, elected by the CDS – People's Party.
 The municipal holiday is June 13.